 After you’ve gone through all of the information listed above, you’re probably wondering to yourself, I still have questions and would like them answered but don’t know where to find them.
 Well, if you’re one of those people, you’re in luck because this section is going to be dedicated to providing you with all of the important you need to know about the key differentiating ingredients included in each of these bottles.

-A: The Jim Bean Black Label has a higher alcohol content than the white label it also has a higher proof rating than its counterpart.
+The Jim Bean Black Label has a higher alcohol content than the white label it also has a higher proof rating than its counterpart.

-A: The White Label is the best option for those interested in creating robust mixed drink options.
+The White Label is the best option for those interested in creating robust mixed drink options.
 One of the best pairings for this selection is Coca-Cola.

-A: The White Label is the most affordable selection out of both of these options.
+The White Label is the most affordable selection out of both of these options.

-A: The Black Label has the deepest and richest flavor out of both of these bourbon selections.
+The Black Label has the deepest and richest flavor out of both of these bourbon selections.

 If you find yourself still asking questions or would like to know even more about both of these bourbon options, consider visiting the official Jim Bean website to learn more information.
 Alternatively, you can also visit a local liquor store or spirits shop in your area to see if the representatives can provide you with samples of these selections before you actually buy one.